QuantLet/japanesetwitter/JapaneseTwitter/README.md

 Published in : Introduction to Datamining in R

-Description : Textminig and visualization for tweets in Japanese
+Description : Textmining and visualization for tweets in Japanese

-Keywords : textminig, word cloud, network diagram
+Keywords : textmining, word cloud, network diagram

 Author[New] : Yoshiro Yamamoto